skinnyrad/Mr-Radar/README.md

 Mr. Radar has the following indicators that appear on the Trinket M0.
 - Small Green LED: Mr. Radar is ON.
 LED is located to the left of the µUSB connector.
 - Large Green LED: Mr. Radar has discovered a network device.
-LED is the neopixel in the center.
+LED is the Dotstar in the center.
 - Large Orange LED: Mr. Radar has discovered a network device that can only support 10/100 Mbits/s.
-LED is the neopixel in the center.
+LED is the Dotstar in the center.
 - Small Rapid Blinking Red LED: Mr. Radar has detected PoE in a Mode A configuration.
 LED is located to the right of the µUSB connector.
 - Small Slowly Blinking Red LED: Mr. Radar has detected PoE in a Mode B configuration.
 LED is located to the right of the µUSB connector.